- Student Experience

 The OSU Foundation handles all donations for Oregon State University.
 The Foundation works with university partners like the OSL to raise funds that support the university’s priorities.
 For more information, visit their website.

 Many corporations have programs which will match donations to educational institutions.
-The OSU Foundation can help you find out if your company has a matching gift policy here.
+The OSU Foundation can help you find out if your company has a matching gift policy.

 If you don't find your employer or have further questions, please contact your employer or the OSU Foundation directly to find out if your donation is eligible for a matching program.

 Our annual expenses are roughly $1 million.
 Our goal is to raise at least enough to cover those expenses.
 The exact amount we need to cover with donations varies based on paid hosting and grant-supported funding we receive.
 Any additional funding beyond what we need to operate during this fiscal year will go towards expenses beyond the current fiscal year.

 Many of the services we provide for open source projects are provided for no- cost.
 We rely on donations to cover the expenses we incur providing these valuable services.
 Below is a breakdown of our expenses for the 2016 fiscal year.

-Below are a few examples of where we have spent money in the past year and some of our plans for future spending.
+Below are a few examples of where we have spent money in the past year: